 With indoor training, you will have a better grasp of how you are progressing since you can keep your workouts more or less consistent.

-How to remain motivated in indoor training?
+How to stay motivated with indoor training?

 But there are ways to add variety and beat the boredom that you may feel while training indoors.
 Here are my tips.